Categorical proposition: Obversion

 Obversion changes the quality (that is the affirmativity or negativity) of the statement and the predicate term.
 For example, by obversion, a universal affirmative statement become a universal negative statement with the predicate term that is the class complement of the predicate term of the original universal affirmative statement.
 In the modern forms of the four categorical statements, the negation of the statement corresponding to a predicate term P, $\neg Px$, is interpreted as a predicate term 'non-P' in each categorical statement in obversion.
 The equality of $Px = \neg (\neg Px)$ can be used to obvert affirmative categorical statements.

 Categorical statements are logically equivalent to their obverse.
 As such, a Venn diagram illustrating any one of the forms would be identical to the Venn diagram illustrating its obverse.

 Contraposition

 Contraposition is the process of simultaneous interchange and negation of the subject and predicate of a categorical statement.
 It is also equivalent to converting (applying conversion) the obvert (the outcome of obversion) of a categorical statement.
 Note that this contraposition in the traditional logic is not same to contraposition (also called transposition) in the modern logic stating that material implication statements $P \rightarrow Q$ and $\neg Q \rightarrow \neg P$ are logically equivalent.
-The both contrapositions are equivalent only for A type categorical statements.
+Both contrapositions are equivalent only for A type categorical statements.

+Treatment in first-order logic

+First-order logic is a much more expressive logic than that given by categorical propositions.

+In first order logic, the four forms can be expressed as: